RamonJRV/stoner/README.md

 Concurrency Models
 ------------------
-Let's make some concurrencly jambalaya: all kinds of spices and flavors.
+Let's make some concurrency jambalaya: all kinds of spices and flavors mixed together.
 I would like to use:

 1. data parallelism: use cuDNN for GPU Neural networks.
 2. actor thread model: [Akka](http://akka.io) (god bless you) actors for multi-core & multi-chip parallelism.